-- Nearly 90 percent of automotive aluminum is recovered and recycled.
+- More than 91% of automotive aluminum is recovered and recycled.

 - Aluminum is infinitely recyclable without degradation to the material, with nearly 75 percent of all aluminum produced since 1888 still in use today.